orkhanahmadov/spreadsheet-translations/README.md

 Maintaining multi-language support in Laravel applications can be hard

 - Laravel's translation files are in plain PHP/JSON files.
-This assumes that the person who's going to translate the application know how to work with PHP/JSON file, which is not always the case
+This assumes that the person who's going to translate the application knows how to work with PHP/JSON files, which is not always the case
-- Each locale translations are localed under different folders.
-For example, `en` folder for English translations, `de` folder for German.
+- Each locale's translations are located in different folders.
+For example, the `en` folder contains English translations, and the `de` folder contains German translations.
-This separation is good on the code level, but makes it hard to maintain 2+ locale translations.
+This separation is good on the code level but makes it hard to maintain 2+ locale translations.
-- It is easy to add one new key and translation for English but forget to do it in German, since there's nothing that forces this or makes it easy to spot.
+It is easy to add one new key and translation for English but forget to do it in German since nothing forces this or makes it easy to spot.

-Alternatively you can store application's translations in a spreadsheet file, something like:
+Alternatively, you can store the application's translations in a spreadsheet file, something like:

 | key                   | en         | de        | es             |
 |-----------------------|------------|-----------|----------------|